d0ugal/retrace/docs/index.md

 [travis-image]: https://img.shields.io/travis/d0ugal/retrace/master.png
 [travis-link]: https://travis-ci.org/d0ugal/retrace

 Dealing with some unstable code?
-Be it a bad connection or system that often fall over retrace is here to help.
-Simple, easy and configurable method retrying with a nice clean API.
+Be it a bad connection or a system that often falls over, retrace is here to help.
+Simple, easy, elegant and configurable method retrying with a nice clean API.

 Don't manually fudge around with exception retrying again!